C1PR14N055/motors_ai/README.md

 -   [ ] Frontend static with jQuery or vanilla.js
 -   [ ] Dockerize
 -   [ ] Mini-server w/ Raspberry Pi + 3D Case + ext.
 HDD
+-   [ ] Multi-variance to also predit how fast it will sell

 ### Future milestones